EPFL-LAPD/SCITAS_drtvam/README.md

             367920      l40s   drtvam wechsler  R       2:28      1 kl001
             367919      l40s   drtvam wechsler  R       3:07      1 kl001
 ```
-7. Run `cat logs/2025-03-17_13-26-47_log.log` to see your output.
+7. Run `cat logs/2025-03-17_13-26-47.log` to see your output.
 The filename has a timestamp included, so use the right one.
 8. Once finished, synchronize patterns back to the computer.
-For example with
+On your local machine, execute
 ```bash
 scp -r <username>@kuma.hpc.epfl.ch:"/scratch/username/RR01" <local-path>/<where-you-want>
 ```
-9. Perform analysis of the optimization
+9. Perform analysis of the optimization (`histogram.png`, patterns).

 ## Container file for Dr.TVAM on Scitas